hsuonsivu/hsupublic/3d-models/README.md

 Mousetrap with creeping featurism.
 Multiple parts.
 Needs accurate printer.
 No supports needed.

-This has caugth one mouse this far.
+This has caugth 5 mice this far.
 There seems to be problem with swinging plates not moving under the mice, in particular small ones.
-Removing caugth mouse from the trap is a bit of challenge, the storage box where the mice should end into does not have doors in the input side so mice tend to hide under the swing plate.
-I need to some sort of one-way door.
+Storage box has door which prevents mice from going back, but I have seen mice getting back through it by chewing the door top hinge and hiding in the swinging plate part.
+This makes removing caugth mouse from the trap a bit of challenge.

+Now includes windows so you can see if there is any catch.

 ![Mouse trap in Openscad.](mousetrap.png)
 ![Mouse trap](mousetrap.jpg)